bsmith89/longev-mgen/doc/submission.md

 ](fig/b1_vars.pdf)

-Metagenomic libraries manually chosen as unambiguous representatives of a single B1 MAG were used to systematically identify genes differentiating the two.
+Metagenomic libraries manually chosen as unambiguous representatives of either B1-A or B1-B, were used to systematically identify genes differentiating the two.
 The median normalized mapping depths in each set of libraries against predicted genes in each MAG were compared,